 Marc and Peter are great grandchildren of William Peter and Elizabeth Berles Drueke.

-From S745 are descended the Royal Stewarts of Scotland. |
+From S775 are also descended the Royal Stuarts of Scotland and England |

 Edmond Carroll 1835, Ballyneety, Limerick, Ireland |